 Methyl B12 injections improve language, social and cognitive skills in autism treatment:

-Methyl B12 injections are a safe and effective treatment for children diagnosed with autism.
+Methyl B12 injections for autism treatment are a safe and effective for children.
 B12 (cobalamin) is a vitamin “family” with five unique family members that each do different things.
-Out of the B12 family, methyl B12 has the ability to activate the methylation biochemical pathway directly which results in more “fuel” to the brain.
+Out of the B12 family, only methyl B12, or MB12 has the ability to activate the methylation biochemical pathway directly because of the donation of a “methyl” group.
+Another way to think of a methyl donor is like fuel.
+When more “fuel” is delivered to the brain, the result in autism treatment is improvements in speech, language, social and cognitive skills.

 Furthermore, methylation has also been shown to impact potentially harmful processes like inflammation after a child leaves the womb.
-The majority of children who are developmentally delayed have methylation impairment, resulting in many other potential changes to other biochemically processes.
-In order to understand how methyl B12 injections help to improve language, social and cognitive skills for children diagnosed with autism spectrum disorder, it is important to understand how methylation works in our body.
+Many children who are developmentally delayed have methylation impairment, resulting in many other potential changes to other biochemically processes.
+In order to understand how MB12 injections help to improve speech, language, social and cognitive skills in autism treatment, it is important to understand how methylation works in our body.

-Methyl B12 injections stimulate the methylation pathway which is responsible for:
+Methyl B12 injections stimulate the methylation pathway in autism treatment which is responsible for:

-- Making and repairing the genetic material in our bodies – also called DNA and RNA
+- Making and repairing the genetic material in our bodies – also known as RNA and DNA

-- Controls the detoxification of heavy metals and other harmful substances
+- Controlling detoxification of heavy metals and other harmful substances

-- Makes glutathione which is the body’s master antoxidant
+- Making glutathione, which is the body’s master antioxidant

-- Helps to maintain vitamin E and vitamin C in their active form
+- Helping to maintain vitamin E and vitamin C in their active form

 - Managing inflammation